 We have an ambition during 2021 for all new schemes to be biodiversity net positive.
 All our land purchased is on brownfield sites to minimise our impact on existing Green Infrastructure.
 One example is the New Garden Quarter scheme, which incorporated a new two-acre park.
-We continue to advocate with the UK GBC and associated partners to deliver more and better-quality blue/Gl and new public realms, as seen at Equipment Works, Greenford Lock, South Kilburn and Stone Studios.
+We continue to advocate with the UK-GBC and associated partners to deliver more and better-quality blue/Gl and new public realms, as seen at Equipment Works, The Lock at Greenford Quays, South Kilburn and Stone Studios.

-In addition to meeting UGF on new schemes, during the reporting period 100% of our completed developments have implemented Biodiversity Action Plans and or Landscape Management Plans.
-During 2021, we will reassess our net biodiversity policy with informed parties such as the London Wildlife Trust, whilst continuing to make a contribution to the work of the Tree Design Advisory Group.
+In addition to meeting UGF on new schemes, during the reporting period 100 per cent of our completed developments have implemented Biodiversity Action Plans and/or Landscape Management Plans.
+During 2021, we assessed and created an Urban Greening and Biodiversity Net Positive Design Guide in collaboration with the London Wildlife Trust, whilst continuing to make a contribution to the work of the Tree Design Advisory Group.